meorahome/meorahome-privacy-policy/README.md

 ## Purpose of the App

-Meora Home Content Manager is a personal content management tool operated solely by Meora Home.
+Meora Home Manager is a personal content management tool operated solely by Meora Home.
 The App assists the Operator in managing content workflows for the Meora Home Etsy shop, including:

 - Organizing and accessing product images stored in Google Drive
 - Managing product listing data via Google Sheets